bestcolour/Linear-Event-Manager/README.md

 Additional Notes:
 - Linear Events inherits from Monobehaviour hence it can also work in Prefabs.
-- I have not tested all 154 effects so yea... if you have any discoveries or bugs do comment and ill try to get back on it!
+- There is a custom Attribute called "LinearDescription" written in the package which you could use to make LinearEvent referencing easier.

 Future Fixes (if i ever get myself to do it) :
+- Create a guide on how to make Custom Nodes in this Node Editor
 - Fix the zooming of the node editor (right now its zoomed pivoted to the top left of the window screen)
 - Add more effects like maybe text animations
-- Maybe make the editor code look more organized
+- Maybe make the editor code more organized

 Reflections (Skip if you want):